Hulu with Live TV Review 2020

 - Service available on most devices

 We’d like to see Hulu Live offer channels like Comedy Central.
-But in the meantime, we’re happy we at least have Food Network’s Cupcake Wars (which YouTube TV does not have) and HGTV.
+But in the meantime, we’re happy we at least have Food Network’s Cupcake Wars and HGTV.

 As Hulu continues to develop its live TV channels, we think its original and on-demand content will help it stand out from its competitors.